-- a) an original thesis specially written for that purpose which is appropriate to the nature of the field of knowledge or specialist subject; - b) the possible undertaking of curricular units aimed at research training known as a doctorate course (which can lead to a doctoral course diploma, as indicated in Table 1) whenever stipulated in the degree's regulations.
+- a) an original thesis specially written for that purpose which is appropriate to the nature of the field of knowledge or specialist subject; - b) a number of curricular units aimed at research training known as a doctorate course (which can lead to a doctoral course diploma, as indicated in Table 1) whenever stipulated in the degree's regulations.

 3.5.
-Qualification descriptors and other points of reference for academic standards
+Qualification descriptors and other points of reference for academic standards the previous sub-sections, with the Framework of Qualifications for the European Higher Education Area.